jordi-lete/Chess/README.md

-# Powerup Chess
+# Chess

-A chess game with power-ups implemented using SDL3 and C++.
+A chess game implemented using SDL3 and C++.

 ## Prerequisites